Wandering though the web page that Rick Hinton is so lovingly and carefully

 Ray Bare, but definitely in the top ten of our class.

-Mickey Ross – Mickey was always my
+Mickey Ross – Mickey was always my image

-image of poise and confidence.
-I
+of poise and confidence.
+I always

-happening and what he wanted its outcome to be.
+and what he wanted its outcome to be.
 It surprised me when Mickey confided in me about five years

 after graduation and again just five years ago in Atlanta that he was jealous of